-After learning about the Hilltop Landfill project, I decided to call Mike Gailliot, the owner to see if it would be the right project for CarbonSpace.
+After reading about the Hilltop Landfill project, I decided to call Mike Gailliot, the owner to see if it would be the right project for CarbonSpace.
 He ended up inviting me to come to the landfill for a private tour.
 As soon as I arrived, it quickly became clear to me that his project is exactly the type of project we should be supporting.
 Despite a very rainy and muddy day, Mike gave me a two hour tour where I learned more about Mike's background and saw the carbon capture system in action.

 Mike Gailliot is really an unsung hero of environmental sustainability.
 In college, Mike majored in geology with a focus on environmental studies.
 So when he was given the opportunity to help run his family's landfill, he wanted to make sure he did things the right way.
 By installing a carbon capture system at his landfill, Mike has single handedly reduced 500 million pounds of CO2, equivalent to the annual carbon footprint of 11,000 people.
 Mike recently took up beekeeping at the landfill and also decided to join us as a CarbonSpace member himself!